Get-AzStorageTable

 Get-AzStorageTable -Name flow* -Context $myctx

-After executing the above PowerShell script, I got the below-expected output.
+After executing the above PowerShell script, I received the output shown below, which was not as expected.

 Wrapping Up

-In this Azure PowerShell article, we discussed the syntax and usage of the Get-AzStorageTable Azure PowerShell command with certain examples.
+In this Azure PowerShell article, we discuss the syntax and usage of the Get-AzStorageTable Azure PowerShell command, along with several examples.
 Thanks for reading this article !!!